Mean-field limits for large-scale random-access networks: The complete interference graph case

-Two further steps are needed in order to show \eqref{eqn_Com_Objective}.
-First, we need to actually show that the sequence $(\vecx^{(N)})_{N\in \mathbb{N}} \subseteq E^1$ has at least one limiting point.
-Then we need to show that each possible limiting point necessarily coincides with $\vecx^*$.
-Once we settle these issues, we can finally state that the limits can indeed be interchanged and that equation \eqref{eqn_Com_Objective} holds.
+\revT{At this point we are close to proving equation~\eqref{eqn_Com_Objective}, for which we need to show that $\vecX_*^{(N)} \Rightarrow \vecx^*$ as $N \rightarrow \infty$.
+Indeed, in Subsection~\ref{Sec_Compl_GS} we characterized $\vecx^* \in E^1$, and thanks to Proposition~\ref{Prop_Compl_PR}, we proved the existence of the sequence of random variables $\{\vecX^{(N)}\}_{N \geq 1}$.
+Two further steps are needed in order to show~\eqref{eqn_Com_Objective}.
+First, we need to actually show that the sequence of probability measures $\{\pi_{\vecX_*^{(N)}}\}_{N \geq 1} \subseteq \mathbb{P}(E^1)$ has at least one limiting point.
+Then we need to show that each possible limiting point necessarily coincides with $\delta_{\vecx^*} \in \mathbb{P}(E^1)$, the Dirac measure concentrated in~$\vecx^*$.
+Once we settle these issues, we can finally conclude that equation~\eqref{eqn_Com_Objective} holds, and thus the proof of Theorem~\ref{Theo_Comp_IL} is complete.